ADHD Drugs and How ADHD Drug Treatment Helps ADHD Adults

 The same ADHD drugs commonly used to treat childhood ADHD work just as effectively in adults with the disorder.
 ADHD drug treatment addresses a deficiency in two important chemicals, dopamine and norepinephrine, found in the brains of those with ADHD.
 The stimulant medications, found highly effective in treating adults and children, balances the levels of dopamine and norepinephrine in the brain.

 ADHD Drugs Available for Treatment of Adult ADHD

 ADHD drug treatment options come in a variety of strengths and formulations, including time release, slow release, capsules, caplets, and medicine-delivery patches.
 Stimulant ADHD drugs include methylphenidate, dextroamphetamine and amphetamine salts.
 These ADD drugs are FDA approved for use in children.
-While most have not been FDA approved for use in treatment of adult ADHD, physicians do prescribe these ADHD drugs off-label to adult patients. (see Finding Adult ADHD Doctors Who Know How to Treat Adult ADHD)
+While most have not been FDA approved for use in the treatment of adult ADHD, physicians do prescribe these ADHD drugs off-label to adult patients. (see Finding Adult ADHD Doctors Who Know How to Treat Adult ADHD)